Description

 Hair care

 Camellia oil supplies nutrients to the scalp and gently protects hair using natural ingredients that do not easily oxidize or deteriorate.
-This oil supplies rich moisture and elasticity to hair to soften the hair.
+This oil supplies rich moisture and elasticity to soften the hair.
 It is very effective on stiff hair.
-For best results this oil should be applied when the hair is damp (Example: After a shower).
+For best results this oil should be applied when the hair is damp (for example, after a shower).

 Skin care